 Body

-The body tab is primarily used for creating or updating resources (i.e. for POST, PUT, PATCH and DELETE requests).
+tab is used primarily for creating or updating resources (i.e. for POST

 Any parameters added here are passed in the endpoint request body.
-You can define default body parameters, and optional body parameters:
+You can define required

 Use this option to pass static content or an incoming payload into the request body.
 Select the raw